 Jim Manley on Concealed Carry on Campus

-I interviewed Jim Manley on "Concealed Carry on Campus" on Philosophy in Action Radio on Wednesday, 1 May 2013.
-Listen to or download the podcast below.
+I interviewed Jim Manley on "Concealed Carry on Campus" on 1 May 2013.
+Listen to or download this episode of Philosophy in Action Radio below.

 Many people assume that college campuses are – and should be – gun free zones.
 Jim Manley explains why concealed carry permit holders should be permitted to carry on campus.

 Jim Manley is a Staff Attorney at Mountain States Legal Foundation.
 He received his J.D. from the University of Colorado Law School, where he served as an Associate Editor of the Law Review and President of the Federalist Society.
 Jim was the lead attorney on the many Mountain States Legal Foundation cases concerning firearms, including Students for Concealed Carry on Campus v.
 Regents of the University of Colorado, which was a state court challenge to the University's ban on licensed concealed carry on campus.

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: